Over the past few years, social media platforms have become so much more than just places to keep up with personal relationships.

-For example, some brands use popular irrelevant hashtags just to get followers, but this approach actually won’t work.
+For example, some brands use popular irrelevant hashtags just to get followers, but this approach actually isn’t all that effective.

 If you use a popular hashtag that’s relevant to your post, you’ll have much more success in gaining more followers and growing brand engagement than using several popular hashtags that don’t make sense for you.

-Instagram does allow you to employ neutral hashtags that are widely used like “#followme,” “#like4like,” “#follow4follow,” “#tagsforlikes” or if you have a particular picture you thing is great use the “#instagood” hashtag.
+Instagram does allow you to employ neutral hashtags that are widely used like “#followme,” “#like4like,” “#follow4follow,” “#tagsforlikes” or, if you have a particular picture you think is great, use the “#instagood” hashtag.